harrixon/chalkboard-2.0/TDD_lobby.md

     })

     describe ("join private room session", ()=>{
+        it ("should have a link input box") it ("should have a join button")

         describe ("link input box", ()=>{
             it ("should allow player to paste invitation link") })
         describe ("join button", ()=>{
-            it ("should allow player to join the room when clicked") it ("should prompt player room does not exist if room is not found") })
+            it ("should only activate when a link is entered") it ("should allow player to join the room when clicked") it ("should prompt player room does not exist if room is not found") })